ScottFeichter/node-essentials-scott/lessons/lesson9-testing.md

 ### **Testing Your Tests**

 Test Driven Development tests are provided for the assignment.
 How do we do that?
 First, we require that you only do one expect() per test case.
 This is a limitation to facilitate TDD -- you wouldn't necessarily do that for all test cases.
 Second, we provide `mocks`.
-Mocks are fake versions of the code that you write.
+Mocks are fake versions of the code that substitute for the project code that you write.
 These are written to return incorrect results that your tests should find.
 Third, `jest` has a reporter function.
 We provide an interceptor for that, so that we can tell if your test reports a success when it should not.
 The TDD won't catch every omission in your test suite, but it will get you started.